-During the year ended December 31, 2021, the Company did not modify any new loans to borrowers impacted by COVID-19.
-At December 31, 2021, there was one loan past due for \$289 thousand that was modified in 2020.
+During the year ended December 31, 2022 and 2021, the Company did not modify any new loans to borrowers impacted by COVID-19.
+At December 31, 2022, there was no loan past due that was modified in 2021.

-LEASES
+4. LEASES

 The Company enters into leases in the normal course of business primarily for banking centers and back-office operations.
-As of December 31, 2021, the Company leased nine of the ten banking centers and the headquarter building.
-The Company is obligated under non-cancelable operating leases for these premises with expiration dates ranging from 2022 to 2036, many of these leases have extension clauses which the Company could exercise which would extend these
+As of December 31, 2022, the Company leased nine of the ten banking centers and the headquarter building.
+The Company is obligated under non-cancelable operating leases for these premises with expiration dates ranging from 2026 to 2036, many of these leases have extension clauses which the Company could exercise which would extend these dates.